Discover Young Heroes’ story.

 With the intention to halt the spread of HIV and reverse its impact in Eswatini, in 2018 through funding from CANGO, Young Heroes started to implement The Halt Project in seven constituencies and five tertiary institutions.

-Furthermore, through the support of Together Women Rise, in 2020 Young Heroes introduced a WORTH project in Lubombo and Manzini regions targeting caregivers of OVC.
+Through the support of Together Women Rise, Young Heroes introduced a WORTH project in 2020 in Lubombo and Manzini regions targeting caregivers of OVC.